ethereum/ethereumj/ethereumj-core/src/main/java/org/ethereum/config/README.md

 it offers easy thread safety and eliminates large classes of hard-to-reason-about bugs and attacks.

-Although config objects are immutable, they can easily be instantiated, so if the library evolves to support config objects as parameters rather than relying on one static singleton, it will be possible to have multiple configurations simultaneously active within a single JVM/ClassLoader.
+Although config objects are immutable, they can easily be instantiated, so if the library evolves to support selection among multiple config objects rather than relying on one static singleton, it will be possible to have multiple configurations simultaneously active within a single JVM/ClassLoader.
 Configurations can be derived from other configurations, including the default configuration, by calling a method `withOverrides(...)`.

-Given the current very centralized config architecture, a final and immutable config presents challenges for testing, in which different tests want different configs.
+Given the current very centralized config architecture, a final and immutable config presents challenges for testing, since different tests want different configs.
 Previously, individual tests mutated the central config (in particular the database directory) prior to running to get the parameters they expected.
 That worked fine, as long as tests are not run in parallel within a single VM.
 With an immutable central config, that is no longer possible.
 However, since all config params can be overridden in System properties, Gradle can be configured to fork a JVM for each test suite with appropriate parameters configured.
 (There are some [issues](http://stackoverflow.com/questions/28780841/setting-system-properties-for-gradle-tests) here, but for ensuring a unique database directory for the various tests it works fine.)

+An alternative and perhaps desirable approach would be to make the central CONFIG object replaceable.
+This could be done simply by making the existing field nonfinal and volatile, or by providing static synchronized accessor and setter methods.
+It'd probably be a good idea to ensure that access to the main config happens only once, on initialization of an `org.ethereum.facade.Ethereum` rather than continually over its lifecycle, to prevent changes in configuration to alter an the behavior of an already initialized instance and potential violations of consistency assumptions embedded in the config.

 ### Performance

-While this is a much "thicker" configuration layer than before, all known keys are cached, so the performance should be comparable to the Properties-based implementation (perhaps better under Thread contention since immutability renders synchronization unnecessary).
+While this is a much "thicker" configuration layer than before, all known keys are cached in preparsed (often boxed) types, so performance should be comparable or superior to the Properties-based implementation (perhaps better under Thread contention since immutability renders synchronization unnecessary).